aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The figure above:

-- `Flexible` is a component we've designed to be easy to change, we want it to be unstable;
+- `Flexible` is a component we have designed to be easy to change, we want it to be flexible and unstable;
 - some developer working on `Stable` has hung a dependency on `Flexible` – `Stable` depends on `Flexible`;
-- as a result, `Flexible` is no longer be easy to change; – a change to `Flexible` will force us to deal with `Stable` and its dependents.
+- as a result, `Flexible` is no longer easy to change; a change to `Flexible` will force us to deal with `Stable` and its dependents.

-> Any component that we expect to be volatile shouldn't be depended on by a component that is difficult to change.
+> Any component that we expect to be volatile should not be depended on by a component that is difficult to change.
 Otherwise, the volatile component will also be difficult to change.

 We can fix it by using the DIP.